 Let’s start with some compliant drinks.
-You can find several brands of sparkling water that is unsweetened as well as unsweetened coconut water and tea.
+You can find several brands of sparkling water that are unsweetened as well as unsweetened coconut water and tea.
 There are also a variety of non-dairy milks available.
 Keep an eye out for added sugars and carrageenan.

 Mayo, mustards, oils, and dressings

 Primal Kitchen has compliant mayonnaise, oils and dressings.
-They also have ketchup available, but I haven’t seen it at Sprouts yet.
+They also have ketchup available, which I just recently saw at my local Sprouts.
 There are several compliant oils; olive oil, coconut oil, avocado oil are my favorites.

 Pickles, sauerkraut, salsa and guacamole often have sugar.
 These don’t.
 Please make sure you read your labels.

 There are several varieties of canned fish that are compliant at Sprouts.
 Tuna, salmon, shrimp, clams, mussels, anchovies.
 Look for added sugars, wine, and non-compliant oils.

 Bacon-one of my favorite foods and something I eat often.
 Here are a few compliant options.

 Additional, here are some of my favorite easy meal proteins that are Whole30 compliant.
 Safe Catch has single serving tuna and salmon pouches that are also a great protein option.

 Sprouts has a variety of sauces that are good and compliant as well.
 There are far more that what I have pictured.
-Just keep an eye on added sugars, non-compliant oils and dairy.
+Just keep an eye on added sugars, non-compliant oils and added dairy.

 Peanut Butter is not allowed on Whole30, but these nut butters are all ok.
 There are more options, but these are some of my favorites.

 Frozen veggies can be a good time saver.
 Here are some that are Whole30 compliant.
-Hash browns and frozen potatoes are hard to find without soybean oil and additives that are not compliance.
-Sprouts and riced cauliflower and riced broccoli that are both compliant.
+Hash browns and frozen potatoes are hard to find without soybean oil and additives that are not compliant.
+Here are some riced cauliflower and riced broccoli that are both compliant.